Estonian Open Air Museum, Eesti - Things to Do in Estonian Open Air Museum

 Top Things to Do in Estonian Open Air Museum

-Booking Tip: Entry tickets cost around €10 for adults with discounts for students and seniors.
-Visit during weekdays for smaller crowds, and allow at least 3-4 hours to explore the extensive grounds properly.
+Booking Tip: Museum entry costs around €10 for adults with discounts for students and seniors.
+Visit during weekdays for fewer crowds, and allow 3-4 hours for a comprehensive tour.
+Audio guides are available for €3 and highly recommended.

 Watch Traditional Craft Demonstrations

-Booking Tip: Craft demonstrations typically run on weekends and during summer months from May to September.
-Check the museum's schedule in advance as demonstration times vary, and some workshops may require additional fees of €5-15.
+Booking Tip: Craft demonstrations run primarily on weekends and during summer months (May-September).
+Check the museum's schedule online as times vary seasonally.
+Some workshops require advance booking and cost €5-15 extra.

 Experience Seasonal Festivals and Events